usaid-cs/yesterday-i-learned/random.md

 1. ["On Inauguration Day, Trump apparently filed his candidacy for 2020.
 Beyond being unusual, this opens up the ability for him to start accepting “campaign contributions” right away.
 Given that a sizable fraction of the campaign funds from the previous cycle were paid directly to the Trump organization in exchange for building leases, etc., at inflated rates, you can assume that those campaign coffers are a mechanism by which US nationals can easily give cash bribes directly to Trump."](https://medium.com/@yonatanzunger/trial-balloon-for-a-coup-e024990891d5#.fop83h2ew) (same article: there is a very tight group of people running the [Trump](https://np.reddit.com/r/politics/comments/5s4r9r/socalled_judge_criticized_by_trump_is_known_as_a/ddcfc3o/) government, intending to test the limits of the American administration, to see how much they can get away with before the people stage a coup.)
 1. Mongolia has by far [the highest liver cancer rate per capita](http://www.wcrf.org/int/cancer-facts-figures/data-specific-cancers/liver-cancer-statistics), apparently from hep A/B.
 1. Yoga [reportedly](https://www.reddit.com/r/Fitness/comments/5s327o/exercicesstretches_to_stop_neck_cracking/ddc6s6h/) reduces the need to crack necks.
-1. Super Bowl 51 (2017) is/was the first overtime Super Bowl game in history.
 1. Doctors saying "stat" is short for *statim*, "immediately".
 "Now" is apparently too ambiguous.
-1. On June 30th 2015, Greece became the first developed country to fail to make an IMF loan repayment.
-Liechtenstein was not, and still is not, part of the IMF.
 1. The larger the opening of a vacuum cleaner, the more powerful the suction is, according to Mythbusters.
 1. Black boxes are called [flight recorders](https://en.wikipedia.org/wiki/Flight_recorder).
 They are always orange, never black.
 1. According to How It's Made, New Balance shoes are mostly made manually.
 Things are sewn on manually, laces are tied manually, name is stitched on manually.